thedeveco/Privacy_Policy/README.md

 4. Data Sharing
 - Only email data collected will be shared with mentioned partners.
 Any emails that are shared become subject to their [privacy policy](https://www.hackster.io/privacy) independent of this privacy policy.
-- We will  share your data with third parties unless required by law.
+- All other data will not be shared any third parties unless required by law.

 ---